oughtinc/primer/chapters/amplification/asking-subquestions.md

 # Asking subquestions

-Let's start by making a recipe that returns subquestions given a question:
+Let’s start by making a recipe that returns subquestions given a question:

 {% code title="subquestions.py" %}
 ```python